dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-2 Pipelining.md

   R2 = R1 ADD 2
   ```

   There is a RAW dependency for register R1.
-If we take the value directly after addition `R0 ADD 1` is done (from the `EXE` pipeline stage), we don't need to wait until the `WB` stage finishes, and the value will be written to the register file.
+If we take the value directly after addition `R0 ADD 1` is done (from the `EXE` pipeline stage), we don't need to wait until the `WB` stage finishes (when the value will be written to the register file).
 Bypassing helps to save a few cycles.
 The longer the pipeline, the more effective bypassing becomes.

   A *write-after-read* (WAR) hazard requires a dependent write to execute after a read.
 It occurs when instruction `x+1` writes a source before instruction `x` reads the source, resulting in the wrong new value being read.
 A WAR hazard is not a true dependency and is eliminated by a technique called *register renaming*.
 It is a technique that abstracts logical registers from physical registers.
 CPUs support register renaming by keeping a large number of physical registers.
 Logical (*architectural*) registers, the ones that are defined by the ISA, are just aliases over a wider register file.
-With such decoupling of the *architectural state, solving WAR hazards is simple: we just need to use a different physical register for the write operation.
+With such decoupling of the *architectural* state, solving WAR hazards is simple: we just need to use a different physical register for the write operation.
 For example:

   ```
   ; machine code, WAR hazard              ; after register renaming